 What Are Carbs?

 Think of carbs as fuel when you are consuming them.
 They exist as the body’s preferred energy source when they’re introduced into your system.
 You can find carbs in bread, fruits, pasta, rice, vegetables, and many other food sources.
 Eating carbs will spike your insulin (the storage hormone) higher than proteins and fats which can result in your foods being stored as fat.

 Here is the science-y stuff.
 The carbs we eat are broken down and converted into glucose (sugar) by the liver to be used by the brain and muscles.
 Any glucose that is not needed immediately for energy is converted into glycogen and stored for use later in the muscles and the liver.

 Intense exercise, fasting, and a ketogenic diet depletes these glycogen stores.

 Glycogen is made and stored in the liver and muscles.
 The muscles hold the most glycogen, which is not surprising when you consider that muscles account for between 20-30 percent of your total mass.
 They can typically store between 350-450 grams of glycogen, enough energy for around 90 minutes of endurance exercise.
 The glycogen stored in the muscles cannot be used elsewhere in the body.

 The liver, in contrast, stores around 100 grams of concentrated glycogen and uses it around the body.
 The glycogen stored in the liver is responsible for maintaining blood sugar and energy levels throughout the day.
-The liver also feeds the brain the glycogen it needs to keep going — another reason not to eliminate carbs from a diet.

-What Are The Risks of NOT Eating Carbs?
+What Are The Risks of Eating Carbs?